Vice Chairman, Managing Director and Senior Client Advisor

 How are investors really evaluating executive pay practices?
 Hear from an esteemed group of investors as they share firsthand insights on expectations regarding ESG, metric selection, red flags that garner scrutiny, as well as when and how they want to engage with companies in the upcoming engagement season.

 Equilar is thrilled to host its 13th annual Summit this year.
-Summit brings together 400+ executive compensation and corporate governance professionals for a three-day conference.
+Summit brings together hundreds of executive compensation and corporate governance professionals for a three-day conference.

 The Equilar Summit is the largest conference dedicated to executive compensation, attracting the brightest visionaries in the field to explore the complex, interrelated issues around Say on Pay, pay for performance, shareholder engagement, and executive pay regulations.
 This year, we’re particularly excited to host Summit in San Diego, CA.